Family and friends of Robert Rowan have raised over £25,000 by completing the London Landmarks Half Marathon in his memory.

 But Suzanne doesn’t want to stop there.
-The London Landmarks Half Marathon is just the start of what Suzanne has planned.
+The London Landmarks Half Marathon is just the start of what she has planned.

 On the 12th May Brentford will host a screening day.
-The day, in memory of Robert, will screen around 100 young people for undiagnosed heart conditions.
+The day, in memory of Robert, will screen young people for undiagnosed heart conditions.

 Most people don’t associate heart conditions with being young.
-However, every week in the UK, at least 12 people between the age of 14 and 35 die of undiagnosed heart conditions.
+However, every week in the UK, around 12 people under the age of 35 die from undiagnosed heart conditions.

 Suzanne wants to raise awareness, as well as funds, to make a difference.
 The more people who get screened, the more chance there is of saving lives.